-In this article, we want to explore how a different approach to web development can give you much more flexibility and value.
-You’ll learn about the agile web development process, how it’s different from the traditional approach, what are the disadvantages of the agile methodology, and more.
+In this article, you’ll learn how to explore how a different approach to web development can give you much more flexibility and value.
+How is it different from the traditional approach?
+Are there any disadvantages to the agile methodology?
+But let’s start with the most important question…

-Before we get to the solution, let’s address the cause.
-We will talk about two approaches in this article.
-One of those is called “the waterfall” method.
+Before there was agile, we all knew “the waterfall” method.
 It’s been introduced by Dr Winston W. Royce in a paper published in 1970.
 You can tell it has been around for a while, and for a good reason.

 A waterfall development process is a linear approach to a project where tasks get done one after another.
 They are subsequential and the user can’t move on to the next task without ticking off the preceding step.